-- describe the presentation and management of at least five common mental illnesses
+- describe the presentation and management of at least five mental illnesses

-- list the main classes of medicines used in the management of common mental illnesses and how and when they are used
+- list the main classes of medicines used in the management of five mental illnesses and how and when they are used

-- describe the non-pharmacological approaches in the management of common mental illnesses
+- describe the non-pharmacological approaches in the management of five mental illnesses

-- access the relevant National Institute for Health and Care Excellence guidance and resources
+- access the relevant National Institute of Health and Care Excellence (NICE) guidance and resources

-- explain the key role the pharmacy team has in supporting people with adherence and helping them to make decisions about their medicines to improve their outcomes
+- explain the key role the pharmacy team has in supporting people with mental illness to make decisions about their medicines and optimise their outcomes

-- describe the challenges in supporting people with mental health problems in different care settings and across care interfaces
+- describe the challenges in supporting people with mental illness in different care settings and across care interfaces.

 How to use this programme